nefelitav/clone-detection/README.md

 - Type IV: functionality is the same, code may be completely different.

 # TODO
+1) Make it faster
-1) Check statistics, results
+2) Check statistics, results
-2) Clones 3
+3) Clones 3
-3) Create a test project.
+4) Create a test project.
 Tests
-4) Export json
+5) Export json, Clone classes are written to a file in text
-5) Report
+6) Report

 # Visualizations
 - number of clone pairs and number of clone classes of each algorithm